Fees, Payment & FAQ

 Insurance & Superbills

-I am considered an out of network provider for all insurance plans, and I do not bill any insurance companies directly.
+I am considered an out of network provider for all other insurance plans, and I do not bill any other insurance companies directly.
 Your services should be eligible for reimbursement through out-of-network benefits or health care savings accounts.
 Health insurance plans and benefits vary, therefore please call your insurance provider to inquire about reimbursement for out-of-network services.
 Some clients have reported full coverage (!) while others receive partial reimbursement.

 I will gladly offer the appropriate superbills to support your reimbursement process.
 For therapy sessions, I provide super bills per session.
 For assessments, I provide your final superbill once all services have concluded.